 - The majority decision of the Academic Integrity Subcommittee will be shared with the Registrar’s Office.
 Within two (2) business days, the Registrar’s Office will communicate the decision to the student, the faculty member, and the respective Dean of the course.

 - A student has the right to appeal the Academic Integrity Subcommittee decision.
 Within five (5) business days of being notified by the Registrar’s Office of the Academic Integrity Subcommittee decision, a student can submit a written appeal to the respective Dean of the course that must address one or both of the following issues for appeal:

-- New evidence that was not reviewed by the Academic Integrity Subcommittee.
+- new evidence that was not reviewed by the Academic Integrity Subcommittee and/or

-- Provost (or designee), who will serve as chair
+- Chief Academic Officer (or designee), who will serve as chair;

-- Two full-time faculty members appointed by the Faculty Council who teach outside of the department of the student, have had minimal academic interaction with the student, and who have been at the Doane University at least one year.
+- two full-time faculty members appointed by the Faculty Council who teach outside of the department of the student, have had minimal academic interaction with the student, and who have been at the Doane University at least one year; and

 The Registrar and respective Dean of the course can be participants in the discussions but will be non-voting members in determining a course of action.
 All members or their designates must participate for deliberation and decision.